MicrosoftDocs/architecture-center/docs/example-scenario/iot/application-stamps.md

 ![A diagram describing an application stamping strategy for use in Azure IoT](media/application-stamping.png)

-The basic idea behind this strategy is that an IoT Hub, routing end-points (e.g. Event Hub) and processing components are built to optimally support a certain population of devices.
-As solutions grow in scale and incoming device population grows, new atomic stamps are added to the solution to accommodate the growth vs. independently scaling up different parts of the solution.
+The basic strategy is that an IoT Hub, routing end-points (e.g. Event Hub), and processing components are built to optimally support a defined population of devices.
+As solutions grow in scale and the incoming device population grows, new atomic stamps are added to the solution to accommodate the growth vs. independently scaling up different parts of the solution.